 - Small Groups.
 Each tour is limited to a small group in a single vehicle.
-Not only does this minimize impact on sensitive native sites, it also ensures a personal and meaningful experience for everyone.
-Thomas Doty emphasizes respect for Old Time cultural homelands, and a light footfall.
+Not only does this minimize impact on sensitive native sites, it also ensures a personal, vibrant and meaningful experience for everyone.
+Thomas Doty emphasizes respect for Old time cultural homelands, and a light footfall.
 No pets, please.
 They are not allowed on trails or in caves within national monuments and parks.

 Tours Leave from Ashland, Oregon

 For all tours, bring water, snacks, sunscreen, and sturdy walking shoes.
 For the Klamath River Canyon tour, long trousers are advised.

 Travel through the traditional homeland of the Takelmas to the Old Time village site of Ti'lomikh.
 The Rogue Valley is a rich tapestry of stories, history and culture of the "People of the River."

 - Indian / European Contact.
 On our way to the Takelma village site of Ti'lomikh, we follow the old stage road through the historic gold mining town of Jacksonville.
 Along the way, we visit the grave of John Beeson, Oregon first civil rights leader of the 1850s.
 Doty relates stories of early contact between Indians and Europeans, the resulting Rogue River War, and the tragic five Trails of Tears that followed.